Welcome to SMH!

 He became known affectionately as "Signor Roy", and wrote of his experiences in a captivating book - SIGNOR ROY.

-to provide £100 each, or FORTY SPONSORS to provide £50 each.
-This will cover changes, including a list of all the sponsors with their contact details, an updated Introduction, printing, and marketing costs.
+I am still looking for sponsors to help finance the reprinting of my brother's book!
+I am asking for TWENTY SPONSORS to provide £100.00 each, or FORTY SPONSORS to contribute £50.00 each.
+This will cover my updated Introduction, a list of all the sponsors with their contact details (if they wish it), printing, and marketing costs.

 THE CO-OPERATIVE NEWS has a major, illustrated feature about SIGNOR ROY on its website.